Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 Who’s Hungry?: Survival Cannibalism at Sea

 From the 17th to the 19th century, several published narratives related that survivors of shipwrecks turned to cannibalism.
 However, rather than describe them as random acts of murder or savagery, these accounts went to great lengths to justify cannibalism.
 Instead of hiding their actions, survivors described the process of how cannibalism occurred and why certain individuals lived while others became necessary sustenance.
-This talk explores how this process unfolded and how narratives justified the act to those on land.
+This talk explored how this process unfolded and how narratives justified the act to those on land.

 Aliana M. Schwartz, Graduate Student